microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

 This is actually the data from the aircraft, which provides the aircraft location and heading, along with some identifying information.
 While this is useful for navigation systems, humans need to have this visualied and that is where Event Hub and Power BI come in.

-### PowerBI and Maps Interface
+## Power BI and Maps Interface

 <center><img src="https://azurecomcdn.azureedge.net/cvt-87defe8a1be893369b86725ac97f713788aad571675c42234db9242a0f41f51b/images/page/services/event-hubs/serverless-streaming.svg" width="500"/></center>

 [Azure Event Hub](https://azure.microsoft.com/en-us/services/event-hubs/) is a real-time data ingestion service.
 We will be using it to recieve the ADS-B data that our GNU Radio flowgraph is generating and pass it along for visualization.
-[PowerBI](https://powerbi.microsoft.com/en-us/) makes it easy to build visualizations of your data and there is a [version](https://powerbi.com/) you can use in your browser.
+[Power BI](https://powerbi.microsoft.com/en-us/) makes it easy to build visualizations of your data and there is a [version](https://powerbi.com/) you can use in your browser.
 To connect Event Hubs to Power BI, we will be using the [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) service which makes it easy to build data pipelines.

-#### Event Hubs
+### Event Hubs

 The first step is to create an Event Hub.
 There is documentation for doing using the [Azure Portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quickstart-cli).

 After you have completed this, your new Event Hub should be list in the Resource Group you are using.
 You now need to get the Connection String for it, so the flowgraph can send messages to the Event Hub.
 Follow [these steps](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) to get the Connection String and copy it to your clipboard.

 Now return to the GRC window and find the Event Hub Sink block in the flowgraph.

 <center><img src="images/event-hub-sink-block.png"/></center>

  Right click the block and then select **Enable**.
 After that, double click to bring up the properties for the block.
 Select **connection_string** for the Auth Method and paste in the Connection String in the appropriate field.
 Enter the name of the Event Hub instance you created (not the namespace) in the Event Hub Name field.
 Now run the flowgraph again.

  <center><img src="images/event-hub-sink-properties.png"/></center>

  If you go to the Azure Portal and navigate to your Event Hub instance, you should start to see the graphs show that messages are being recieved from the flowgraph.

  <center><img src="images/event-hub-graphs.png"/></center>

- #### Stream Analytics
+ ## Stream Analytics

  Now that we have the ADS-B in Azure, it is time to make it more accesible.
 Azure Stream Analytics makes it easy to connect services and applications to the streaming data coming from Event Hub.

+### Create a Job

  Follow these steps to create a Stream Analytics Job:
  1. Sign in to the Azure portal.